Effective Date: October 29, 2019

 d.
 Prior to official international travel, NASA personnel shall contact their Center Chief Information Officer's (CIO) office for assistance to back-up appropriate information.
 This backup is critical for data identification and recovery in the event of compromise, loss, theft, etc., of the traveler's IT device(s).

 e.
-For NASA personnel who have the NASA Mobile Device Management (MDM) application installed on their personally owned devices, they shall not access the MDM application from a personally owned device while outside the U.S. and its territories, unless necessary to conduct business and prior approval is granted through your Center CIO’s office.
+For NASA personnel who have the NASA Mobile Device Management (MDM) application installed on their personally owned devices, they shall not access the MDM application from a personally owned device while outside the U.S. and its territories.

 a.
 Prior to travel, NASA official international travelers shall contact the Center CIO for guidance on obtaining a NASA authorized IT device specifically designated and configured for NASA use while on official international travel, such as a loaner laptop, loaner tablet, or loaner smartphone.